Income and benefits

 - New Jersey, where the average annual salary is $120,571

 - New Hampshire, where the average annual salary is $114,121

 The worst states to be an IT manager, according to Zippia, are Oklahoma, Idaho, South Carolina, Mississippi and Louisiana.

 22% of all IT managers in the United States were employed by the computer system design and related services industry.
 11% were employed by the information industry, 11% by finance and insurance, 9% by management of companies and enterprises and a final 7% by manufacturing.

-IT managers typically have training in technology and computers, and may also have human resources education or experience.
-Some IT managers begin as computer programmers or computer technicians and are able to work their way up to management positions.
-As with all computer and IT careers, special certifications are always a plus and sometimes a requirement for employers.
-Most work in office environments and may work normal business hours with occasional evenings, weekends, and overtime hours when projects are on a deadline.
+Most IT managers work in office environments.
+Typically, they will work normal business hours with occasional evenings, weekends, and overtime hours when projects are on a deadline.
 Although this career requires minimum physical labor, being an IT manager is mentally challenging.